 The beginnings of life

 Tiberius was the son of Tiberius Claudius and Livia Drusilla.
+Through the adoption of his maternal grandfather, he also belonged to the plebeian gens Livia, which, according to Suetonius, was distinguished by many outstanding Romans.
 Suetonius describes that when Tiberius was about to be born, Livia sought divination.

 – Suetonius, Tiberius 14

 Thanks to Suetonius, we know that the first few years of Tiberius’ life were full of stress.
 His father Tiberius Claudius Nero (the optimist) was forced to take sides on the political scene and became involved with Mark Antony.
 As a result, he had to leave Rome in 41 BCE and was repeatedly fled by Octavian’s supporters along with Livia and his little son.
 Suetonius tells how they found themselves in the forest one night, when suddenly “fire all about them, and the flames so encircled the whole company that part of Livia’s robe and her hair were scorched”1.

 In 40 BCE, Antony and Octavian reconciled, ending a difficult period in the family’s life.
 Tiberius Claudius Nero and Livia returned to Rome.
 Octavian met Livia by accident when she was pregnant.
 He fell in love and immediately divorced Scribonia, and forced Tiberius Claudius Nero to give him Livia.
 According to the arrangements, Tiberius and the newly born Drusus (later called the Elder) were to remain at their father’s house, who was to take care of their upbringing and education.
 The wedding of Octavian and Livia took place on January 17, 38 BCE, after the birth of Drusus.
 As reported by Cassius Dio, Tiberius Claudius Nero took part in the wedding ceremony, handing over his ex-wife personally to Octavian, as if the father of the bride did.